Walloons: Wallonia

 The area now known as Wallonia has been settled by various Celtic tribes and later by Roman and Frankish settlers.
 From the early Middle Ages up until the early modern period, the region has been separated between many city-states and external powers.
 Such changing rule brought variations to borders, culture, and language.
 The Walloon language, widespread in use up until the Second World War, has been dying out of common use due in part to its prohibition by the public school system, in favor of French.

-Starting from the end of the 19th century, the Walloon Movement, aiming to assert the identity of Wallons as French-speaking (rather than Wallon speaking) people of Belgium.
+Starting from the end of the 19th century, the Walloon Movement, aiming to assert the identity of Walloons as French-speaking (rather than Walloon speaking) people of Belgium.
 In this context, the concept of Wallonia, as a heartland of the Walloon people was invented in 1886.

 Later, this was complicated by the federal structure given to Belgium, which splits Belgium into three communities with the privilege of using their own tongues in official correspondence, but also into three autonomous regions.
 The communities are: French community (though not Walloon, but sometimes controversially called Wallonia-Brussels), Flemish community (which uses Dutch), and German-speaking community.
 The division into political regions does not correspond with the communities: Flemish Region, Walloon Region (including the German community but generally called Wallonia), and the bilingual (French-Dutch) Brussels-Capital Region.